Hearing for accused U.S. Army leaker nears end

 They introduced online chat logs they said appeared to be conversations between Manning and Assange discussing sending and receiving U.S. government information.

-Manning's defence attorneys have attempted to portray him as an emotionally troubled young man whose behavioural problems should have prompted his superiors to revoke his access to classified information.
+Manning's defense attorneys have attempted to portray him as an emotionally troubled young man whose behavioral problems should have prompted his superiors to revoke his access to classified information.

 Witnesses have said Manning sent an email to his sergeant expressing concern that confusion over his gender identity was seriously hurting his life, work and ability to think.
 Manning had created a female alter-ego online, Breanna Manning, according to testimony at the hearing.

-Under questioning by defence lawyer David Coombs, Padgett said he could not remember discussing Manning's outburst with his superiors.
+Under questioning by defense lawyer David Coombs, Padgett said he could not remember discussing Manning's outburst with his superiors.

 "There could have been more oversight," Padgett said when asked by Coombs about leadership at the intelligence unit where they worked as part of the Army's 10th Mountain Division.